unipept/libsais-packed/README.md

 # Efficient Sparse Suffix Array Construction with Libsais

 This repository implements a memory-efficient method for direct sparse suffix array (SSA) construction using the Libsais library.
 Unlike traditional approaches that first build a full suffix array before sampling, this method directly constructs the SSA through a simple text transformation.
-By encoding groups of k characters into compact integer representations, we can reduce the memory usage significantly.
+By encoding groups of k characters into compact integer representations, the memory usage reduces significantly.

 Key Benefits:

-✅ Lower memory usage (no need for a full suffix array) ✅ Faster SSA construction (directly processes transformed text) ✅ Optimized for bioinformatics
+* Lower memory usage (no need for a full suffix array)
+* Faster SSA construction (directly processes transformed text)
+* Optimized for bioinformatics

 How It Works:
 	1. Bit-pack characters into compact integers while preserving lexicographic order.